How to set an irrigation field valve

 - Bermad model 423 pressure sustaining and reducing valve.

-Click the links below to view a brief demonstration on how to set the following valves:
+Watch the videos below to view a brief demonstration on how to set the following valves:

 For more information on why the Bermad 100 and 400 series valves are the leading players in the market, watch the following brief videos discussing the features and benefits of the Bermad irrigation valves: